gracicot/gracicot.github.io/_posts/2019-02-13-i-made-a-package-manager-using-cmake.md

 Then, that repository in the other project could had some problem building the packages or could have its process interrupted or whatever.
 For a package to be found by the package registry, it only need to be configured.
 If it's not compiled correctly, a *build time error* will occur, so my package manager would have to check the state of the other package manager's project to be sure everything has been built correctly.
 Or even worse, you could get back to the other project  and the package manager could be confused by the corretly built package in the other project while it reads its corrupted state.
 Bad bad bad!

 The solution was to simply disable it.
 When building packages I pass `-DCMAKE_FIND_PACKAGE_NO_PACKAGE_REGISTRY=ON`.
 When doing that it became much simpler to reuse package installed by other project in a more predicatble way.

+### Avoiding System Packages

+System packages were really useful when starting the project.
+In fact I used the system package manager for a long time to install about any packages that I needed.
+However, as things unravelled, I began to need particular versions for some packages.

+It was fine since there is a version match that can be done and also the package manager has an option for strict versions, but some packages had breaking bug in minor versions, and some other packages don't exposes the version information.
+Since I can simply install the version that I need in a very convenient manner, it became easier to simply disable system packages using `-DCMAKE_FIND_USE_CMAKE_SYSTEM_PATH=OFF`.
+It's still possible to override this and pass `-DCMAKE_FIND_USE_CMAKE_SYSTEM_PATH=ON` to the profile.

+Speaking of profiles...

 ## 6. Profiles